easy-global-market/nifi-ngsild-ckan/README.md

 The input data must be a valid NGSI-LD notification containing the entities to be persisted in the CKAN server.
 Each entity must at least have a `title` attribute that will be used as the name of the resource.

-A dataset must include a `publisher` attribute, which will be used as the name of the organization responsible for making the datasets and the resources available.
+A dataset must include a `publisher` attribute, which contains the id of the `Organization` entity responsible for making the datasets and the resources available. `NgsiLdToCkan` processor uses the `title` of the `Organization` entity as the name of the
+`Organization` to create in the CKAN server.

 A `datasetTitle` must exist as a flowfile attribute to be used as the name of the dataset belonging to the resource.
 (future versions of the processor will automatically retrieve dataset information by using the relationship between a